maliubiao/treehouse/tools/code_completion/README.en.md

 You can also configure the extension directly in your `settings.json` file.

--   **`aiCodeCompleter.services`**: An array of service objects.
+-   **`treehouseCodeCompleter.services`**: An array of service objects.
 This is where you store credentials for different AI providers.
     ```json
-    "aiCodeCompleter.services": [
+    "treehouseCodeCompleter.services": [
         {
             "name": "OpenAI-GPT4o",
             "base_url": "https://api.openai.com/v1",